Learn Code, From My Code

 Members Only Tutorials

-Refactoring To Use A WordPress Plugin To Use A Container
+Refactoring A WordPress Plugin To Use A Container

-The WordPress open source project is now 20 years old.
+The WordPress open-source project is now 20 years old.
 In that time, PHP and JavaScript have changed a lot.
 There is still some old code from back then running and it works.
 That’s great, but if you’re writing PHP and JavaScript for WordPress now, we can do better.
+Using dependency injection in PHP.
+In this […]